How to maximize

 Coordinate metrology is mainly applied to ensure production quality.
 Richard Leach, Professor of Metrology at the University of Nottingham, introduces different types of coordinate metrology and focuses on the difference between traditional tactile (contact) technologies and new optical methods.
 Key aspects in verifying measurement accuracy are the use of standards and the role measurement uncertainty plays.

-Accuracy and usability of the µCMM coordinate measuring machine
+Accuracy and usability of the µCMM coordinate measuring machine in production metrology

 High measurement accuracy and high usability are absolute "musts" when it comes to verifying complex geometries.
 In this session, R&D Manager Franz Helmli presents how the Bruker Alicona optical coordinate measurement system µCMM meets these requirements.
 The focus of this session lies on the MetMaX operator software, which is designed for users without special metrology knowledge.
 This session also includes measurement planning in CAD, measurement automation, and reporting functionalities.